 Can my child participate in your studies?

+I’m not comfortable with in person studies right now.
 Do we have to come to the UD STAR Campus?

 What if I don’t have the technology to participate online?

-What will happen when we come to the lab?
+What will happen during the study?